 You should upload a copy of your transcript while completing the application, or on your Application Status Portal (login information provided after you submit an application).
 You can also send a copy of your transcript by email to firstname.lastname@example.org.
 Documents should be sent in the following formats: PDF, Microsoft Office Word Document, or TIFF.
 If you are unable to upload or email a copy of your transcript to our office, please fax it to 413-542-2040.
 If none of these options work, please call our admission office at 413-542-2328 to discuss other options.

-Q: What kind of academic writing sample should I submit?
+Q: What kind of academic writing sample is most helpful to submit?

-Submit a graded paper from your junior year that best represents your writing skills and analytical abilities.
+If you choose to submit a graded paper, one from your junior year that best represents your writing skills and analytical abilities is most helpful for application review purposes.
 We are particularly interested in your ability to construct a tightly reasoned, persuasive argument that calls upon literary, sociological or historical evidence.
 You should not submit a laboratory report, journal entry, creative writing sample or in-class essay.
 If you do not have the ability to upload a paper and include the evaluator's comments or grade, you should submit the paper in its final draft.

 Q: What if my transcript doesn't have final grades for 11th grade?

 A: You can submit a transcript that contains all of the grades that you have access to now, but your application will be incomplete until we receive final grades from your junior year.
-You should submit your full transcript through the end of junior year by the deadline of September 1, 2021.
+You should submit your full transcript through the end of junior year by the deadline.
 If you're not able to access your full transcript, you may submit a report card for the marking period, semester, or trimester that is not reflected on your transcript.

 Q: What if I don't have an official list of senior classes?